Due to the COVID-19, we will be running this programme via a series of webinars commencing 22 April.

 Learning objectives: Business knowledge of reinsurance renewal outcomes and the main drivers

-Speakers: Xiaohan Fang and Amrita Pattni, Guy Carpenter
+Speakers: Xiohan Fang and Amrita Pattni, Guy Carpenter

 Model validation should not be a tick box exercise.
 It has all the right ingredients to be a value adding exercise that can help senior management understand what really drives the business from a risk and capital perspective.
 Model validation can be a stressful, bloated process - and may not be as value adding as it could be.

-Speakers: Nasir Shah and Wendy Kriz, Barnett Waddingham
+Speakers: Wendy Kriz and Nasir Shah, Barnett Waddingham

 The FCA’s interim report into general insurance pricing practices has brought into focus a number of market wide issues including: